- ARMANDO CONTRERAS

-Brittani Roberts, Information and Referral Specialist
+Information and Referal Specialist

 Brittani has been with UCP since 2009.
 She was born and raised in Phoenix Arizona, and has a background in Behavioral Health.
 In high school, Brittani chose two semesters of Special Education elective classes, to experience working with students her own age, which had developmental disabilities.
 Throughout college working and attaining her Associate’s Degree, Brittani began working at UCP in the Day Treatment and Training for Young Adults, and was also selected for a short term in the summer to run the Respite Care Program in Day Treatment and Training.

 “There is nothing more rewarding than touching the lives of others, and realizing that they touch my life more than anything”, says Brittani.

 After working 2 wonderful years with the young adults, Brittani decided to begin another journey to work in the Day Treatment and Training for Adults.
 Gaining more experience and taking skills learned from DTT, Brittani soon began to spread her love, joy, and enthusiasm to the adults with developmental disabilities. ”I am truly blessed to work with the individuals, and nothing in my heart could make me happier”.
 Brittani continued her dedication and compassion to the DTA program.
 Shortly after 6 months, Brittani received a promotion as the Information and Referral Specialist where she also manages the volunteer program. ”I am very happy and blessed, to work with an organization who not only serves individuals with developmental disabilities, but serves their families, and the community”.

 Community Outreach/Business Development Associate